Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 Salamanders are helpful creatures.
 They are like tiny backyard bug busters, eating ants, slugs, beetles, and other pests that snack on your garden.
 At the same time, they serve as a snack for birds, snakes, and raccoons, playing an important role in the food web.

-Their soft skin makes them super sensitive to changes in the environment.
+Their soft skin makes them highly sensitive to environmental changes.
 If salamanders are thriving in your yard, it’s a good sign that your soil, water, and air are healthy too!

 πŸ›‘ Helpful tip: Never pick up a salamander with dry hands—the oils and heat from our skin can hurt them.
 Just watch quietly and let them do their sneaky salamander thing.